kstenerud/streamux/README.md

 Messages are sent in chunks.
 A multi-chunk message has its `termination bit` cleared to 0 for all but the last chunk.
 Single chunk messages always have the `termination bit` set.

 The request ID is scoped to its sender.
-If both peers send a request with the same ID, they are considered to be different, and don't conflict with each other.
+If both peers send a request with the same ID, they are considered to be distinct, and don't conflict with each other.
 The `response bit` inverts the scope: A peer responds to a request by using the same request ID as it received from the sender, and setting the response bit.

 ### Flow